wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = What's new? =

-* Product display filters for main shop page
+* Add one CC and/or BCC email recipient to all WooCommerce emails
 * Global minimum and maximum for item quantities
 * Year and month dropdown selection for calendars
 * Improved min/max/step settings with support for 0 for quantity inputs in all contexts
+* Stylable representation of captured data

 = What's on its way? =

-Priceable fields for products and variations
+* Priceable fields for products and variations will be available with version 1.5.0 of Woocommerce Rich Guys Swiss Knife
+* Woocommerce Poor Guys Swiss Knife will include a package as gift along with gift text as appetizer

 == Usage ==

 = Shop Settings =

-* Set cart button label
 * Enable Fast Cart (show cart after a customer added something to the cart in the shop.
 Also available in WooCommerce)
 * Enable Fast Checkout (go directly to checkout, when a customer adds a product from the shop)
 * Enable Payment Gateways (allows you to restrict the available payment gateways on a per product basis)
 * Filter products to be displayed on main shop page based on categories and attributes

+= Label Settings =

+* Set cart button labels
+* Set order button label
+* Set product button labels
+* Set on sale label
+* And a lot more labels

 = Variation Overload and Bulk Settings =